Good News! We rescheduled this Salon that had to be cancelled due to weather conditions for April 11th!

-We invite you to attend the YWCA of the City of New York’s second of three Women’s History Month Salon Series, Fem-ing the Future.
-This event will take place on Tuesday, March 14th, from 8:00 AM – 10:30 AM at Deloitte located at 30 Rockefeller Plaza, New York, NY 10112.
-Our panel to date will include Rowaida Abdelaziz, World Social Media Editor, The Huffington Post, Camille Joseph, Vice President of State Government Affairs Administration at Charter Communications, Michelle Garcia, Senior Editor, Race and Identities at Vox, Sasha Neha Ahuja, Deputy Director of the Policy & Innovation Division, within the Speaker’s Office at the NYC Council and moderated by Deloitte (TBD).
+We invite you to attend the YWCA of the City of New York’s re-scheduled Women’s History Month Salon Series, Fem-ing the Future.
+This event will take place on Tuesday, April 11th, from 8:00 AM – 10:30 AM at Deloitte located at 30 Rockefeller Plaza, New York, NY 10112.
+Our panel to date will include Camille Joseph, Vice President of State Government Affairs Administration at Charter Communications, Michelle Garcia, Senior Editor, Race and Identities at Vox, Sasha Neha Ahuja, Former Deputy Director of the Policy & Innovation Division, within the Speaker’s Office at the NYC Council and moderated by Deloitte (TBD).
 We hope you make every effort to join us.
 Refreshments will be served and RSVP here is required.
+This event will be co-hosted by Deloitte.

 Salon Series Panel 8:45-10:00am